Humboldt-WI/blog/content/research/seminar/04TopicModels.md

 # The end

-If you made it till here, you have digested a lot of information We hope that our introduction to doc2vec gives you a better understanding of how PV-DBOW works.
+If you made it till here, you have digested a lot of information, well done!
+We hope that our introduction to doc2vec gives you a better understanding of how PV-DBOW works.
 We would be happy, if you feel encouraged to apply doc2vec to some data on your own.